2019 Chase Sapphire Preferred Review – WalletHub Editors

 - Rewards Redemption Variety: Chase Sapphire Preferred® Card enables you to choose your preferred redemption option without having to worry about your points losing value in the process.
 In addition to the 1.25 cents per point that you get when redeeming for travel through Chase, Ultimate Rewards points are also worth a bit more than one cent each, on average, when redeemed for merchandise using “Shop Through Chase.”
 You’ll also get a penny per point when you use your earnings to make Amazon.com purchases, buy gift cards or pay your bill via statement credit.Such consistent redemption value helps Sapphire Preferred make up for the fact that its maximum earning rate – two points per $1 spent – only applies to travel and dining at restaurants.

-- $95 Annual Fee Starting Year Two: Many of the best rewards credit cards charge annual fees beginning in the second year.
-The problem is, Sapphire Preferred’s chief competitors charge less.
+- $95 Annual Fee: Many of the best rewards credit cards charge annual fees.
+The problem is, some of Sapphire Preferred’s chief competitors charge less.

 - Up To 1.25% Rewards On Most Purchases: Even if you manage to redeem your points for travel, giving your earnings a 25% bump in value, you will still end up pulling in only one point per dollar spent on most purchases.
 Sapphire Preferred’s double-points offer only applies to travel spending and restaurant bills.